Cloud MES Software: What It Actually Costs and Whether It's Right for Your Factory

 - Updated:

-Table of Contents
+Table of contents Show Hide

 You have been told you need an MES.
 You have sat through at least one demo where someone said “seamless integration” three times.
 You are now reading this instead of booking another one.
 Good call.

-This guide explains what cloud MES actually is, what the main deployment options look like, how to compare solutions on total cost of ownership, and what questions you should be asking vendors before you sign anything.
+This guide explains what cloud MES software is, what the main deployment options look like, how to compare solutions on total cost of ownership, and what questions you should be asking vendors before you sign anything.

 What is a Manufacturing Execution System (MES)?